gtiwari912/Fitness-/PRIVACY_POLICY.md

-## Fitness Guide for Beginners/Intermediate/Advanced: Privacy policy
+## Fitness Guide for Beginners: Privacy policy

 Welcome to the Fitness Guide App for Android!